junxit/us-congress-bills-111/metadata.md

 - 2009-03-23 — Introduced in Senate
 - 2009-03-23 — Read twice and referred to the Committee on Veterans' Affairs. (text of measure as introduced: CR S3617)
 - 2009-03-23 — Sponsor introductory remarks on measure.
 (CR S3616-3617)
+- 2009-04-22 — Committee on Veterans' Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+111-76.
+- 2009-05-21 — Committee on Veterans' Affairs.
+Ordered to be reported without amendment favorably.
+- 2009-06-16 — Committee on Veterans' Affairs.
+Reported by Senator Akaka without amendment.
+With written report No. 111-27.
+- 2009-06-16 — Committee on Veterans' Affairs.
+Reported by Senator Akaka without amendment.
+With written report No. 111-27.
+- 2009-06-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 78.